 - Institute discussions with graduate students to determine the nature and organization of an effective mentoring program for that group.

-- Implement a graduate student mentoring program.
+- Graduate student mentoring program

 - Support “broader impacts” work in new science proposals and connect researchers to existing opportunities to have broader impact.

-- Regularly connect policy makers, journalists, and the public who have questions with scientists who may have answers.
+- Regularly connect policymakers, journalists, and the public who have questions with scientists who may have answers.

 - Enhance strategic communication on specific, focused topics through hiring, making connections, and expanding graphics and data visualization capabilities.